-Heart failure symptoms usually develop over weeks and months as your heart becomes weaker and less able to pump the blood that your body needs.
+Heart failure symptoms usually develop over time as your heart becomes weaker and less able to pump the blood that your body needs.
 Heart failure usually results in an enlarged heart (left ventricle).

 Does your heart stop?